So are you wondering how to grow bananas at home but aren’t sure of what to do? Good for you- growing a banana tree is the simplest thing to do.

 - Without the company of other bananas

-Are you ready for the best guide on how to grow bananas at home and how to take care of them?
+Are you ready for the best guide on planting bananas at home and how to take care of them?

 Here we go….

 Before taking care of a banana tree, you have to grow it first.
 If you’re aiming to grow one in your backyard, these steps should help you 101%!

 - Test the soil’s drainage capacity by creating a deep hole in it.

 - Secure 1-1.5 feet of hole from the soil.

 - Water the soil up to the surface.

 - Wait for an hour before getting back to check on the water in the soil.
 See how much water is absorbed.